Undocumented Students

 When to Disclose

 For those with DACA or TPS: You do not have to disclose your immigration status when applying for a job or internship.
 You only need to let employers know that you have work authorization.
-The choice of whether or when to share your status with a potential employer is a personal decision.
-It is important to be aware of your rights and responsibilities when making decisions about disclosure.
+Whether or when to share your status with a potential employer is a personal decision.
+It's important to be aware of your rights and responsibilities when making decisions about disclosure.

 Job Application